Goldman forecasts South African economic rebound in 2019

-JOHANNESBURG, Oct 3 (Reuters) - Goldman Sachs expects South Africa’s economy to grow almost 3 percent next year, helped by President Cyril Ramaphosa’s reforms and strong global growth, the bank’s sub-Saharan Africa head told Reuters.
+JOHANNESBURG (Reuters) - Goldman Sachs (GS.N) expects South Africa’s economy to grow almost 3 percent next year, helped by President Cyril Ramaphosa’s reforms and strong global growth, the bank’s sub-Saharan Africa head told Reuters.

 Ramaphosa’s reform drive suffered a setback last month when data showed the economy entered recession in the second quarter, but he has since unveiled a “stimulus and recovery plan” to try to get it back on track.